dwarvesf/playground/Innovation/Where Good Ideas Come From/¶ Adjacent possible.md

+---
+tags: innovation
+---
+### The adjacent possible
 The "adjacent possible" describes the open space of direction that the future may take—the realm of the possible that is available at a given moment.
 Greater change is possible, but unlikely to extend beyond the adjacent space.
 Innovation doesn't happen in leaps and bounds, but occurs through [small, incremental steps](https://publish.obsidian.md/mobydiction/notes/Innovation+accrues+in+small%2C+incremental+steps.).
 When ideas skip too far ahead beyond the "adjacent possible," they're unlikely to be adopted in the short-term.
 This is what we would call an idea that is "ahead of its time."
 They've skipped too far past the adjacent possible.

 [Innovative environments](https://publish.obsidian.md/mobydiction/notes/Innovation+thrives+in+open+environments) help facilitate exploration of the adjacent possible and encourage the creative [recombination of ideas](https://publish.obsidian.md/mobydiction/notes/Ideas+are+remixes).